 "Thattoo.
 You're weird.
 Yep, ghosts.
 People say weird things are happeningin town.
 And they agree with me that you're weird too."
 He looks upfrom peering through a jewelers loop protruding from his right eye.He lets it drop into his hand.
 He's a lanky, middle-aged man with aruddy complexion.
 He has an ample nose and dull wavy chestnut hairthat turns gray at the waves that crest over his large ears.
 Beforereturning to his watch, he scratches the chest of his navy-blue polo.It is tucked behind a caramel belt in dark-blue jeans.
 Save for aadding a sweater in winter, this is his perpetual attire.

 "Weirdthings?
 What's weird?" he humors.
 Though southern, he has anunusual accent; his lifelong attempt at proper English.
 But, she isnot humored.

 "Weirdstuff.
 Haven't you heard, a poltergeist.
 You know, those ghosts witha bad attitude.
 The ones that move things around and make noise.People say they've seen it in town.
 Or, at least they see the thingsit moves around.
 Oh, and they say you're getting senile, too.
 Icould've told them that," she explains.
 He returns to his watch.

 YOU ARE READING

+What if eight goddesses became young women?
 Eight faeries are cursed to live as human girls.
 Their magic seems to be limited to one superpower each.
-This is their continuing adventures to find their way back home while, in the meantime, learning how to fit in with humans.
+This is their continuing adventures to find their way back home while, in the meantime, defending...